What’s in this article

 Will

-A person’s will be a legal declaration of a person’s wish regarding the succession of the owner assets in a legally bind document after the person’s death.
+A person’s will be a legal declaration of a person’s wish regarding the succession of the owner assets in a legally bound document after the person’s death.

 Private Trust

-A private trust is where the beneficiaries are definite and specific individuals which are already mentioned in the legally bind document.
+A private trust is where the beneficiaries are definite individuals who are already mentioned in the legally binding document.
 It can be owned even when the owner is still alive.

 People Involved in a Singapore Private Trust Company (PTC)?

-Here are the people who are involved when you setup a Singapore PTC.
+Here are the people who have an interest when you set up a Singapore PTC.

-• Settlor – The person in charge to create the trust by transfer assets into PTC.
+- Settlor – The person in charge of creating the trust by transferring assets into PTC.
 It can be either an individual or a corporate entity

-• Professional administrator – Is basically the licensed trust Company in Singapore
+- Professional Administrator – Is the licensed trust Company in Singapore

-• Enforcer of Purpose Trust – This person is appointed to ensure the Professional Trustee acts in accordance with the terms of the trust.
-This cannot be the same person as Professional Trustee to avoid conflict of interest.
+- Enforcer of Purpose Trust – This person is set to ensure the Professional Trustee acts by the terms of the trust.
+This cannot be the same person as a Professional Trustee to avoid conflict of interest.

-• Professional Trustee – The person that holds the shares of PTC to overcome succession issues upon demise of settlor
+- Professional Trustee – The person that holds the shares of PTC to overcome succession issues upon the demise of the settlor

 Key Requirements for Singapore Private Trust Company Setup

-The purpose of PTC is to provide trust services to the family and is prohibited from soliciting trust business from and provide trust services to the public.
+The purpose of PTC is to provide trust services to the family and is prohibited from soliciting trust business from and providing trust services to the public.

-• Required under regulation 4(2) of Trust Companies (Exemption) Regulations to engage a licensed trust company to carry out trust administration services for the purpose of conducting necessary checks to comply with any written direction issued by the Monetary Authority of Singapore (MAS) on the prevention of money laundering or countering the financing of terrorism
+- Required under regulation 4(2) of Trust Companies (Exemption) Regulations to engage a licensed trust company to carry out trust administration services to conduct necessary checks to comply with any written direction issued by the Monetary Authority of Singapore (MAS) on the prevention of money laundering or countering the financing of terrorism

-• May only provide trust services to private trust
+- May only provide trust services to a private trust

 Trust for Family members